Fast value iteration: A uniform approach to efficient algorithms for energy games: Introduction

 \section{Introduction}

-\subtitle{Mean-payoff and energy games} In the games under study, two players, Min and Max, take turns in moving a token over a sinkless finite directed graph whose edges are labelled by (potentially negative) integers, interpreted as payoffs.
-In a mean-payoff game, the players aim to optimise (minimising or maximising, respectively) the average payoff in the long run.
-When playing an energy game, Min and Max optimise the supremum of the cumulative sum of values which takes values in $[0,+\infty]$.

-These two games are determined~\cite{Martin75}: for each initial vertex $v$, there is a value $x$ such that starting from $v$, the minimiser can ensure an outcome $\leq x$ whereas the maximiser can ensure at least $x$.
-They are moreover positionaly determined~\cite{EM79,BFLMS08} which means that the players can achieve the optimal value even when restricted to strategies that do only depend on the current position of the game.
+\paragraph{Mean-payoff and energy games.} The games under study are infinite duration games where two players, Min and Max, move a token over a finite directed graph with no sink, where the edges of the graph are labelled by payoffs in $\Z$.
+When playing a mean-payoff game, the players optimise (minimise or maximise, respectively) the asymptotic average payoff.
+In an energy game, they instead optimise the supremum cumulative sum of payoffs within $[0,\infty]$.
+These games are positionaly determined~\cite{EM79,BFLMS08}: the two players can play optimally even when restricted to strategies that only depend on the current position of the game.
 We refer to Figure~\ref{fig:mean_payoff2} for a complete example.

-In this paper, we are interested in the problem of computing energy values of the vertices in a given game which we call solving the energy game.
-As a consequence of positional determinacy, the energy value of a vertex is finite if and only if its mean-payoff value is non-positive~\cite{BCDGR11}, and therefore solving an energy game also solves the so called threshold problem for mean-payoff games.
-In fact, all state of the art algorithms~\cite{BCDGR11,DKZ19,BV05} for the threshold problem -- further discussed below -- actually go through solving the energy game.
-The best algorithms for the more general problems of computing the exact values or synthesising optimal strategies in the mean-payoff game also rely on solving many auxiliary energy games~\cite{CR17}.
+In this paper, we are interested in the problem of computing energy values of the vertices in a given game which we call \emph{solving} the energy game.
+It easily follows from positional determinacy that the energy value of a vertex is finite if and only if its mean-payoff value is non-positive~\cite{BCDGR11}.
+Therefore solving an energy game also solves the so called threshold problem for the associated mean-payoff game.
+As it turns out, all state-of-the-art algorithms~\cite{BDM24,BV05,BCDGR11,DKZ19,Ohlmann22,Schewe08} for the mean-payoff threshold problem actually solve the energy game.

-Positional strategies achieving positive or non-positive mean-payoff values can be checked in polynomial time, and therefore the threshold problem belongs to $\NP \cap \coNP$.
+Mean-payoff values achieved by positional strategies can be computed in polynomial time, and therefore the threshold problem belongs to $\NP \cap \coNP$.
 Despite numerous efforts, no polynomial algorithm is known.
-Mean-payoff games are known~\cite{Puri95} to be more general than parity games~\cite{EJ91,Mostowski:1991} which enjoy a similar complexity status but were recently shown to be solvable in quasipolynomial time~\cite{CJKLS17}.
-It is however unlikely that algorithms for solving parity games in polynomial time generalise to mean-payoff games~\cite{FGO18}.
+Mean-payoff games are known~\cite{Puri95} to generalise parity games~\cite{EJ91,Mostowski:1991} which also belong to $\NP \cap \coNP$ but for which algorithms with quasipolynomial runtime were recently devised~\cite{CJKLS17}.
+However, quasipolynomial algorithms for parity games do not generalise to mean-payoff games~\cite{FGO18}.